AkillerKavinda/Regional-Sales-Data-Analysis-Project/README.md

 # Regional Sales Data Analysis (2014–2018)

-> **Note:** This project was built while following a YouTube tutorial to practice MySQL and Power BI for HR data analysis.
+> **Note:** This project was built while following a YouTube tutorial to practice Python for data analysis.
 The goal was to understand the concepts and apply them.
 Any modifications or experiments I made are my own.

 # Overview